JelleWierenga/Global-Terrorism-Database-Analysis/README.md

 ## Credits

-This project was created by [your name here].
+This project was created by Jelle Wierenga.
 The GTD dataset is maintained by the National Consortium for the Study of Terrorism and Responses to Terrorism (START) at the University of Maryland.
 The Natural Earth Cultural Vectors dataset is provided by Natural Earth.

 ## License